Do you have a passion for wines, creative and marketing skills, and like serving people? If yes, a career as a winemaker might be ideal for you.

-Winemakers usually start their career as assistant winemakers or cellar associates and gradually work their way up to becoming head winemakers.
+Winemakers usually start their careers as assistant winemakers or cellar associates.
+They gradually work their way up to becoming head winemakers.

-After gaining substantial experience (5+ years) within the wine-making industry, they can work as consultants to different wineries of varying sizes, specialize in a specific field within the wine industry, or establish and run their winery/vineyard.
+They can work as consultants for different wineries after gaining experience, specialise in a specific field within the wine industry, or establish and run their winery/vineyard.

 9. How Much Does A Winemaker Make In Australia?

-The winemaker’s salary in Australia varies based on their education, geography, experience, and the company they work for.
+The winemaker's salary in Australia varies based on their education, geography, experience, and company.
 According to Pay Scale, the average salary for a Winemaker is AU$76,530 per year or an hourly AU$35.10.